SAIDEIITJ/SAIDE_main/_pages/howto.md

 For general people (faculty, staff, students)
 ==============================================

-1. How to update my profile information?
+1. **How to update my profile information?**

+    *Faculty profiles* can be updated using this [form](https://docs.google.com/forms/d/e/1FAIpQLSc8TO-zRhHrfp8ygYo-oVkGVPj_XarLpjggMHXJN_tfl12e4A).
+    *Student profiles* can be updated using this [form](https://docs.google.com/forms/d/e/1FAIpQLSeSooj2xvgv5wiDhU_a_XUzSfek1OP1_6p-YdqW42F13vjJNw).

-2. How to add my publication?
+2. **How to add my publication?**

     To add your publication, please fill out the details in the Google Form linked [here](https://docs.google.com/forms/d/e/1FAIpQLScUrZX0-snRJEzqoRI1AC5dM5bO48SbT3kr4JlalRxTUP51JQ/viewform).
 This form allows you to provide all the necessary information about your publication, ensuring it is accurately recorded and shared on our institute website.

-3. How to add my project?
+3. **How to add my project?**

     To add your project, please fill out the details in the Google Form linked [here](https://docs.google.com/forms/d/e/1FAIpQLSfIioUByKXAa4Pu-AM6h1KhCinU5W6CqVjSLZSzo-BmazdBRA).
 This form allows you to provide all the necessary information about your project, ensuring it is accurately recorded and shared on our institute website.

-4. How to add project positions / post doc positions / internship and design credit positions?
+4. **How to add project positions / post doc positions / internship and design credit positions?**

+    To add new positions, fill out the Google form linked [here](https://docs.google.com/forms/d/e/1FAIpQLSdYTKVFVOkKbw935LtEVRaVxM8K_op6b1KuI60XfXLpTw_kWQ)

-5. How to add new equipment or facilities?
+5. **How to add new equipment or facilities?**

-    To add new equipment fill out Google form linked [here](https://docs.google.com/forms/d/e/1FAIpQLSe94rx9IJitPNwfNIW-m9XnL3VWg132dlVqIYkQfXjajFxkeA)
+    To add new equipment, fill out the Google form linked [here](https://docs.google.com/forms/d/e/1FAIpQLSe94rx9IJitPNwfNIW-m9XnL3VWg132dlVqIYkQfXjajFxkeA)

     To add information about new lab/facility, fill out the Google form linked [here](https://docs.google.com/forms/d/e/1FAIpQLSdQxI9ia2s0jb6ynHqu9DCserWF61irkWuhJtUXOHYT0yuCoA)

-6. How to add an event?
+6. **How to add an event?**

     To add an event click [here](https://docs.google.com/forms/d/e/1FAIpQLSeIyxGQ8YKOmcyAcHCZ2Zccy5LQw3RX03b3mxKHm5fF_q0g8w)